klipperdev/importer/README.md

 Klipper Importer Component
 ==========================

-The Importer component is a base to build importation connectors.
+The Importer component is a base to build importation pipelines.

 Resources
 ---------